Skip to main content

 Words and phrases like "responsible for," "managed," and "handled" are overused by job seekers.

-Try to use stronger verbs that position you as an achiever and someone who takes the initiative rather than just a doer or someone who is passive.
+Try to use strong resume action verbs that position you as an achiever and someone who takes the initiative rather than just a doer or someone who is passive.

 Instead of "responsible for" use "lead" or "launched" instead of "managed," use "supervised or spearheaded" and instead of saying "handled," use "coordinated".